Jonah Heim Player Props: Rangers vs. Orioles

 - The 7.6 strikeouts per nine innings put together by the Orioles pitching staff last season ranked 25th in MLB.

-- The Orioles' 3.97 team ERA ranked 17th across all MLB pitching staffs.
+- The Orioles had a 3.97 team ERA that ranked 17th across all MLB pitching staffs.

-- Gibson (1-0) makes the start for the Orioles, his second of the season.
+- Rodriguez will start for the Orioles, his first of the season.

-- His most recent time out was out of the bullpen on Tuesday when the righty threw 2/3 innings against the Texas Rangers while giving up hits.

 © 2023 Data Skrive.
 All rights reserved.